Manage your Dropship and Multi-Vendor Marketplace Shipping

 Option A: Blend the vendor rates at checkout

-After you’ve set the shipping rate for each vendor, their rates can be merged together at checkout, based on what your customer orders.
-Your customers can then review the shipping totals before completing their transaction.
+After you’ve set the shipping rate for each vendor, their rates can be merged together at the checkout, based on what your customer orders.
+Your customers can then review the shipping totals before completing their transaction which is great because the customer now knows what the end price for the order will be.
 Recharging vendor rates means you can rest assured that you’ll always 100% break even on shipping.
 You can even charge an additional fixed, or percentage based, fee on top of each shipment to alleviate any transaction costs.
-If you’re planning to do this, we recommend setting up a page in Shopify which details the shipping costs for each vendor, so there are no surprises when the customer gets to the checkout.
+If you’re planning to do this, we recommend setting up a page in Shopify which details the shipping costs for each vendor, so there are no surprises when the customer gets to the checkout and they are aware at all times of the costs involved in their order.

 Option B: Setup your own simplified structure